PatrickYoussef/SOEN341Project/README.md

 ### Database startup

-We separate the database into mnay tables: users, pictures, comments, likes...
+We separate the database into many tables: users, pictures, comments, likes...
 After having a plan confirmed by the whole team, we can start researching on how to connect the database to the backend.